Tag Archives: Jessica Chastain

 Sophie Turner stars as Jean Grey.

-Twentieth Century Fox next X-Men movie, X-Men: Dark Phoenix, is directed by Simon Kinberg who has written quite a few of the franchise movies including this one.
+Twentieth Century Fox’s next X-Men movie, X-Men: Dark Phoenix, is directed by Simon Kinberg, who has written quite a few of the franchise movies, including this one.

 The movie stars James McAvoy as Charles Xavier, Kodi Smit-McPhee as Nightcrawler, Tye Sheridan as Cyclops, Alexandra Shipp as Storm, Michael Fassbender as Erik Lehnsherr, Sophie Turner as Jean Grey, Jennifer Lawrence as Raven/Mystique, and Jessica Chastain as Smith.

-The Blu-ray, DVD, and digital streaming is available.
-The bonus features include a hilarious, but important, one-on-one “How to Fly Your Jet to Space” lesson in the Special Features section.
-You get hours of extensive special features and behind-the-scenes insights from Simon Kinberg and Hutch Parker delving into everything it took to bring the movie to the screen.
+Blu-ray, DVD, and digital streaming are available.
+The bonus features include a hilarious but important one-on-one “How to Fly Your Jet to Space” lesson in the Special Features section.
+You get hours of extensive special features and behind-the-scenes insights from Simon Kinberg and Hutch Parker, delving into everything it took to bring the movie to the screen.

-The story is an extended version of the fictional Marvel Comics’ series penned by both Chris Claremont and illustrated by both Dave Cockrum and John Bryne.
+The story is an extended version of the fictional Marvel Comics series penned by Chris Claremont and illustrated by Dave Cockrum and John Bryne.

 The X-Men will have to decide if the life of a team member is worth more than all the people living in the world.
 That shouldn’t be too hard to figure out.
 Don’t you think?